 They currently have stock in California and can ship to you in 3-5 Days.
 I received my battery in 2 days.

-Luna’s Contact info:
+Bella’s Contact info:

 I used the Fusion Battery Combiner in this build.
 They are not always in stock though.